roverwing/RoverWingHardware/docs/features/i2c.rst

 ====================
 RoverWing has a  port for connecting additional I2C devices.
 This port is connected to the I2C bus of the Feather board and thus is controlled directly by the Feather.
-The ports use JST PH4 connectors, with the following pin order:
+The port uses JST SH4 connector, also known as Qwiic (SparkFun) or Stemma QT (Adafurit).
+The  pin order is as follows (this matches Qwiic/Stemma QT pin order):

 * GND (closest to board edge)
 * 3.3V
 * SDA
 * SCL

-This is the same connector and   pin order as used by REV Robotics hub and by `Adafruit's STEMMA cables <https://www.adafruit.com/product/3950>`_.
-You can also use SEEED Studio Grove cables; see :ref:`cables` section for details.
+This port is compatible with any 3.3V I2C device.
+See  :ref:`cables` section for list of compatible cables.

 RoverWing contains I2C bus pullup resistors, so no additional pullups are necessary.